springrid/springrid.github.io/index.md

 ### Nov 2017 - Current
 __Data Scientist, Ivbar (Consultant)__, Stockholm/Remote
-Together with Angered muncipality Ivbar are conducting a project to improve the performance in schools by predicting the truancy of students to facilitate preventative measures.
+Together with Angered municipality Ivbar are conducting a project to improve the performance in schools by predicting the truancy of students to facilitate preventative measures.
 I am supporting this project for Ivbar and I am responsible for all data analysis and development.

 - **Tech Stack:** Python, Jupyter, Scikit learn, Keras, Flask, Docker